Ex-Barcelona president arrested in money laundering probe - Nigeria Today

 Ex-Barcelona president arrested in money laundering probe

-Former Barcelona president Sandro Rosell was arrested on Tuesday in a money laundering operation related to image rights in the Brazilian national football team, a police spokesman told AFP.
+Former Barcelona president Sandro Rosell was arrested on Tuesday in a money laundering investigation related to image rights in the Brazilian national football team, a police spokesman said.

-The operation was mainly carried out in the north-eastern region of Catalonia and for the moment “there are four or five detainees, including the former president of Barça, Sandro Rosell, and his wife,” the police spokesman said.
+The police operation was mainly carried out in the northeastern region of Catalonia and for the moment “there are four or five detainees, including the former president of Barca, Sandro Rosell, and his wife,” the police spokesman said.

 The investigation focuses on “money laundering in companies linked to the image rights of the Brazilian football team,” police added.